-Delicious spicy pan roasted Brussels sprouts goes well with a bowl of rice or any flat bread.
+Delicious spicy pan roasted Brussels sprouts made with brussels sprouts and touch of spices, goes well with a bowl of rice or any flat bread.

 Every time when I shop at Wal-Mart I see these little cute mini vegetables Brussels sprouts. however only last week I bought them from Sam’s club.
 Hubby warned me it is huge packet will you use; do you know how to cook it?
 I told him it belong to cabbage family and looks like mini cabbage so I will make it.
 I when I came back checked for recipes I found lot roasted Brussels sprouts ones, so decide to try this Pan roasted spiced Brussels sprouts.

 Brussels sprouts are high in fiber, vitamins, minerals and antioxidants, making them a nutritious addition to your diet.
 They may also come with added health benefits, including the potential to reduce the risk of cancer, decrease inflammation and improve blood sugar control.

 It is an adaptation of south Indian style stir-fry/ Mezhukupuratti, because of that I added little add on.
 If you don’t want you can skip that too.
 But make sure to use coconut oil, I think the fragrance and taste which coconut oil gives is not in another oil may be I am biased towards coconut oil as I have grown up with eating the goodies cooked in that ones.

 The Brussels sprout has long been popular in Brussels, Belgium, and may have originated and gained its name there.
 Brussels sprouts are buds for cooking and any loose surface leaves are peeled and discarded.
 Once cut and cleaned, the buds are typically cooked by boiling, steaming, stir frying, grilling, or roasting.
 To ensure even cooking throughout, buds of a similar size are usually chosen.
 I like to cut them into 4 pieces so that it cooks uniformly.